 It was a commandment in the old covenant that the Sabbath was to be kept as holy.
 Sabbath comes from the Hebrew word for “rest”.
 Just as God rested on the 7th day, observing this meant a day of no work.
 The Pharisees apparently looked upon healing the blind as equivalent to work.
 Their tradition blocked them from experiencing the supernatural.
 Restoring sight to the person blind from birth was especially monumental at this time because it had NEVER happened before.
 We know this because of verse 32, where the once blind man says

 “Since the beginning of time it has never been heard that anyone opened the eyes of a person born blind.
 If this man were not from God, He could do nothing.”
 John 9:32,33

 Dependence on Traditions Leads to Spiritual Blindness

-So let’s recap this.
+So let’s recap our John 9 bible study.
 Jesus performs a miracle that the world has never seen before and the religious leaders miss it completely because they decide He violated their tradition of not working on the Sabbath.
 When the man didn’t see it as they did, they eventually get angry and now throw this man out.
 Putting religious, man made, traditions over God will most certainly nullify your ability to experience His power.
 It equates to placing God in a box.
 Every time man has attempted to do this, it has resulted in a period of spiritual blindness.